jennybc/gapminder/README.md

 > \[...\] the international dollar is a hypothetical unit of currency that has the same purchasing power parity that the U.S. dollar had in the United States at a given point in time

 In `gapminder`, the currency matches the US dollar in 2005.

+In `gapminder` there are 12 rows for each country, i.e. complete data for 1952, 1955, ..., 2007.
+It's a subset of the `gapminder_unfiltered` data frame, which doesn't have the draconian filtering and is therefore about twice as large.

 ### Install and test drive